-Clapton then engages his wah-wah pedal and plays a few more licks before carefully explaining – and demonstrating – his "woman" tone at 2:05.
+Clapton then engages his wah pedal and plays a few more licks before carefully explaining – and demonstrating – his "woman tone" around 2:00.

 Thank you for signing up to The Pick.
 You will receive a verification email shortly.